Japan's 'solidarity' quake tax may be model to foot Covid-19 pandemic bill

 Revenues from the special tax paid for about 40 per cent of the cost, around four-fifths of which was collected from households.

-The additional tax of 2.1 per cent was imposed on the amount of tax paid by individuals with the tax rates running as high as 45 per cent, compared to the effective company tax rate of around 30 per cent.
+The additional tax of 2.1 per cent was imposed on the amount of tax paid by individuals with the rates running as high as 45 per cent, compared with the effective company tax rate of around 30 per cent.

-Some lawmakers, such as members of the Japanese Communist Party, criticise the special tax as imposing too much of a burden on households.
-But their voices are few.

-The biggest opposition party has kept mum as the tax was rolled out under a government led by some of its current members.
-The ruling Liberal Democratic Party, known as pro-business, sees no merit in rocking the boat.

-With Japan saddled with public debt 2.5 times the size of its economy, talk of a "post-pandemic solidarity tax" cannot be avoided, said Masahiro Kawai, a former finance ministry official and University of Tokyo professor who is now heading the Economic Research Institute for Northeast Asia.
+With Japan saddled with public debt 2.5 times the size of its economy, talk of a "post-pandemic solidarity tax" cannot be avoided, said Dr Masahiro Kawai, a former Finance Ministry official and University of Tokyo professor who is now head of the Economic Research Institute for North-east Asia.

 "Such a tax would gain people's understanding if they perceive it as necessary to protect their livelihood and human capital," he said.

 Others are sceptical.
-The pandemic has upended lives for almost the entire population, unlike March 2011, where people living in areas unaffected could rally to save those who faced devastation.
+The pandemic has upended lives for almost the entire population, unlike the March 2011 disaster, when people in areas unaffected could rally to save those who faced devastation.

-"It might be difficult to ask households to evenly share the burden this time, given a widening disparity between haves and have-nots since the coronavirus outbreak," said Hosei University Professor Kazumasa Oguro.
+"It might be difficult to ask households to evenly share the burden this time, given a widening disparity between haves and have-nots since the coronavirus outbreak," said Hosei University's Professor Kazumasa Oguro.